oracle/python-cx_Oracle/doc/src/module.rst

     :meth:`~SessionPool.acquire()` will create connection objects of that type, rather than the base type defined at the module level.

-    The threaded attribute is expected to be a boolean expression which indicates whether Oracle should wrap accesses to connections with a mutex.
+    The threaded parameter is expected to be a boolean expression which indicates whether Oracle should wrap accesses to connections with a mutex.
     Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

+    The events parameter is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode.
+This is required for continuous query notification and high availablity event notifications.

-    The encoding argument is expected to be a string if specified and sets the encoding to use for regular database strings.
+    The encoding parameter is expected to be a string, if specified, and sets the encoding to use for regular database strings.
 If not specified, the environment variable NLS_LANG is used.
 If the environment variable NLS_LANG is not set, ASCII is used.

-    The nencoding argument is expected to be a string if specified and sets the encoding to use for national character set database strings.
+    The nencoding parameter is expected to be a string, if specified, and sets the encoding to use for national character set database strings.
 If not specified, the environment variable NLS_NCHAR is used.
 If the environment variable NLS_NCHAR is not used, the environment variable NLS_LANG is used instead, and if the environment variable NLS_LANG is not set, ASCII is used.

-    The edition argument is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
+    The edition parameter is expected to be a string, if specified, and sets the edition to use for the sessions in the pool.
 It is only relevant if both the client and the server are at least Oracle Database 11.2.

     .. note::